-The Gateway Card is free and gives you access to activities, play schemes and buddy schemes through the short breaks programme
+The Gateway Card and Gateway Card + are free and give you access to community activities, play schemes and buddy schemes through the short breaks programme

-You need a Gateway Card to use any activities funded by our short breaks programme.
-You will have to show your Gateway Card when booking and attending all activities.
+You will need a Gateway Card+ to use any activities funded from our short breaks programme.
+You will have to show your Gateway Card+ when booking and attending all activities.

 - Who can get a Gateway Card

-The Gateway Card is for children and young people who:
+The Gateway Card and Gateway Card+ are for children and young people who:

 - have a disability and/or additional needs (supporting evidence required)